WesleyCh3n/NTUBME-Autograde/README.md

-# Autograde
+# NTU BME Autograde
-This program generate the files which autolab's autograde need for BMECPL Class.
+This program generate the files which `autolab autograde` need for NTU BME Computer Programming Course.
 Simply as follow,
 ```
 ├───autograde-Makefile
 ├───autograde.tar
 │   ├───score.py
 │   └───gtest.cpp
+├───answers.yaml
 ```

-You can see through `autograde-Makefile` to have the overview of whole concept.
+You can walk through `autograde-Makefile` to have the overview of whole concept.

 `score.py` is the main code to generate score.